jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (a) a payment of the part of the price becomes due or is received:
   (b) the supplier or recipient issues an invoice for the part of the price.
 (7) Notwithstanding anything in this section, where any public authority is deemed to have supplied goods and services pursuant to section 5(6), the supply shall, to the extent that the supply is brought to charge as revenue from the Crown, be deemed to take place in the taxable period in which the bringing to charge applies.
-(8) Despite subsection (1), if a local authority makes a supply to which section 5(7)﻿(a) applies, the supply is treated as taking place on the earlier of the following dates:
+(8) Despite subsection (1), if a local authority makes a supply to which section 5(7)﻿(a) applies, or if a water organisation supplies water services, the supply is treated as taking place on the earlier of the following dates:
   (a) the date on which an instalment notice is issued if the instalment notice requires payment of an instalment by a particular date:
   (b) the date on which payment is required by the instalment notice:
   (c) the date on which payment is received.